 *For Regional Center program, the requirement of creating at least 10 new jobs is met by a showing that as a result of the new enterprise, such jobs will be created directly or indirectly.

 The basic process for the above three methods is similar and is through petition.
-This is a flowchart illustrates the basic process.
+This flowchart illustrates the basic process.

-- The attorney represents the investor prepares and submits relevant petition to USCIS for an Alien Entrepreneur status.
-If the petition is denied, investor should discuss with the attorney to find another way of immigration.
+- The attorney represents the investor in preparing and submitting relevant petition to USCIS for an Alien Entrepreneur status.
+If the petition is denied, investor should discuss with the attorney on how to find another way of immigration.
 He will get his money back from the escrow account.

 - If the petition is approved, the attorney must file another application to apply for an immigrant visa at a U.S. consulate or embassy outside of the United States.
 The EB-5 investor and his family members are granted conditional permanent residence for a two year period upon entry into the United States with an EB-5 immigrant visa.

 - Another petition is filed by the attorney to remove conditions.
 It must be filed 90 days prior to the two year anniversary of the granting of the EB-5 applicant’s conditional Green Card.
 If the petition is denied, the investor must consult with the attorney to seek another route for immigration, or file the case in the court and let an immigration judge decide the outcome.